GRRL Administration Policies

 If you choose not use to use the GRRL Data Request Form – Data Subjects, your request should include:

 GRRL requires proof of your identity before GRRL can respond to your request for data.
 If you are requesting data about your minor child, you must show proof that you are the minor’s parent.
 If you are a guardian, you must show legal documentation of your guardianship.
 Please see the Standards for Verifying Identity.
+If you do not provide proof that you are the data subject, we cannot respond to your request.

-How GRRL Responds to a Data Request
+How GRRL Responds to Your Data Request

-• If GRRL does not have the data, GRRL will notify you in writing within 10 business days.
+If GRRL does not have the data, GRRL will notify you in writing within 10 business days.

-• If GRRL has the data, and the data are public or private data about you, GRRL will respond to your request within 10 business days, by doing one of the following:
+- If GRRL has the data, and the data are public or private data about you, GRRL will respond to your request within 10 business days, by doing one of the following:

 For information about copy charges see Copy Costs – Data Subjects.
 GRRL also will arrange for you to prepay for the copies.
+If you do not make arrangements within 10 business days to inspect the data or pay for the copies, we will conclude that you no longer want the data and will consider your request closed.

 After GRRL has provided you with access to data about you, GRRL does not have to show you the data again for 6 months unless there is a dispute or GRRL collects or creates new data about you.